 Catch some comedy at the Pleasance Theatre

-I only discovered this place recently, even though it’s just up the road from me.
-It’s a tiny, tiny theatre close to Caledonian Road station, and it’s especially good for Edinburgh Fringe previews.
+The Pleasance is a tiny, tiny theatre close to Caledonian Road station, and it’s especially good for Edinburgh Fringe previews.
 It draws the occasional big name – although you have to get in quick – but you can usually go and see some undiscovered talent for under a tenner.
 Listings online.

 Get crafty at Drink, Shop & Do

 By day a quirky cafe hosting all sorts of weird and wonderful workshops, by night a bar and dance club.
 Drink, Shop & Do really does have it all, from dance lessons and coffee tasting to screen printing and clay classes.
 They also host afternoon teas at weekends, comedy nights and musical bingo.
 Find out what’s on online.
+GOOD FOR GROUPS.

 The makers of urban wide game City Dash are back with a new game that requires stealth, subtlety and, quite possibly, false moustaches.
 Become a covert operative for 90 minutes with Undercover London from £15.
+GOOD FOR GROUPS.

 Visit London Cru winery